 Accountants are gatekeepers for the financial system, facilitating vital transactions and information that underpin the Cayman Islands economy.
 The fight against crime demands that criminals be prevented from legitimising the proceeds of their crime by the process of "money laundering".
 Robust AML & CFT regimes are key to combating and deterring criminal activity, while instilling confidence in a jurisdiction, and protecting economic growth.

-The legislation which comprises the Cayman Islands AML/CFT regime are: The Proceeds of Crime Law (2018 Revision) ("POCL"), The Terrorism Law 2018 ("TL"), the Proliferation Financing (Prohibition) Law and The Anti Money Laundering Regulations 2018 ("the AML Regulations").
+The legislation which comprises the Cayman Islands AML/CFT regime are: The Proceeds of Crime Act (2020 Revision) ("POCA"), The Terrorism Act (2018 Revision) ("TA"), the Proliferation Financing (Prohibition) Act and The Anti Money Laundering Regulations (2020 Revisions).

 In December, 2017, CIIPA became the AML Supervisory body for accounting firms and is charged with registering all accounting firms, monitoring for compliance, and issuing guidance, directives and procedures.
 The empowering legislation was the Anti Money Laundering (Designated Non-Financial Business and Professions) (Amendment) (No2) Regulations, 2017 ("DNFBP Regs").